macris-xiao/disa-user-guide/doc/0I_Offloadable_flows.rst

        physical port on an Agilio SmartNIC and whose egress action is to a VF port on an Agilio SmartNIC.

 #.
-If present, the output action outputs to:
+If present, the output actions output to:

     #.
 A physical port or VF on the same Agilio SmartNIC as the input port or;
     #.
 A tunnel vport whose egress packets are sent on a physical port of the
        same Agilio SmartNIC as the input port.

 #.
-Only the input port or output port may be a tunnel vport, not both.
+Only the input port or output ports may be a tunnel vport, not both.

 Supported tunnel vports: